soulspace-org/overarch-java-annotations/README.md

 and generates a `model.edn` file containing the set of model elements derived from the sources.

 ## Example
+Please take a look at the [Example Project](https://github.com/soulspace-org/overarch-java-example).

 Create a component model element by annotating a package in the `package-info.java` file:
 ```java